 The aggregate interference contribution from all of the CBSDs that share any given IMG shall be no greater than the total allowable interference assigned to the given IMG as a result of application of the IAP.

-SASs shall share sufficient information to determine the numbers and qualification criteria of CBSDs registered with all SASs so as to allow other SASs to perform the Iterative Allocation Process consistently.
+SASs shall share sufficient information to determine the numbers and qualification criteria of CBSDs registered with all SASs so as to allow other SASs to perform the IAP consistently.

-SASs shall share the grant requested information of CBSDs so as to allow other SASs to perform the Iterative Allocation Process consistently.
+SASs shall share the grant requested information of CBSDs so as to allow other SASs to perform the IAP consistently.

-SASs shall share sufficient information to identify the membership of IMGs so as to allow other SASs to perform the Iterative Allocation Process consistently.
+SASs shall share sufficient information to identify the membership of IMGs so as to allow other SASs to perform the IAP consistently.

 The IAP is applied for every CBSD and over every qualifying protection point p (according to Table 1) and for every applicable frequency range ch.
 Qp,ch for a co-channel requirement is normalized by the portion of the channel that overlaps the frequency range used by the corresponding protected entity.